rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 ### 2.2 Configure DNS for API server endpoint

-We need to configure the DNS for the Kubernetes / OpenShift API of the ARO cluster, to be able to access to the ARO API.
+We need to configure the DNS for the Kubernetes / OpenShift API of the ARO cluster to be able to access the ARO API.

 * Retrieve the API Server IP for Azure DNS records: